 My kids are 3 and 5, but I let them do far more than I imagined I would before I became a parent.

 My 5 year old wants to help me all the time.
 If I fix something or have a particular task, she wants to help.

 I have to often fight my own impatience to just get it done, in order to let her help and try (and not do it perfectly either!).
 But she’ll never learn if I don’t let her try, and I also don’t want to quelch her curiosity either.

 There are so many things that we need to teach our kids, but responsibility is one of the most important.
 You can teach kids responsibility with these simple tips and help them grow up to become responsible, independent, self-sufficient adults!
-I’d love to hear what things you are doing to help your kids learn responsibility!
+I’d love to hear from you how to raise a responsible child!